Storm & Grace

-Storm & Grace is the third and final studio album by American singer-songwriter Lisa Marie Presley.
+Storm & Grace is the third and final studio album by American singer Lisa Marie Presley.
 It was released on May 15, 2012, in the United States and Canada and was the singer's first album in seven years following the 2005 release Now What.
 Storm & Grace was her only album released via Universal Republic after having left her previous label, Capitol.
 The album was preceded by the lead single "You Ain't Seen Nothin' Yet".
 The album was produced by T Bone Burnett.

 Production

-Presley originally began work on the album in 2010.
+Presley began work on the album in 2010.
 She confirmed during an interview with Oprah Winfrey on "Oprah" that she was in London recording a new album which, at the time, was due for release in 2011.

 "Just over two years ago, I went to England to attempt to write another record after finding myself in a considerably disheartened and uninspired state creatively.
 Over an 8-month period, I wrote 30 songs.
 I was fortunate to be able to write with some incredible artists and singers such as Richard Hawley (from Pulp), Ed Harcourt, Sacha Skarbek and Fran Healy (from Travis), to name a few," said Presley.
 "Nothing was planned or contrived in any way, and out of it came a very organic record that was always inside of me and that I am incredibly proud of.
 It was a dream come true and such an honor when T Bone liked the songs and produced and played on the record."

 "When songs from Lisa Marie Presley showed up at my door, I was curious.
 I wondered what the daughter of an American revolutionary music artist had to say.
 What I heard was honest, raw, unaffected and soulful.
 I thought her father would be proud of her.
 The more I listened to the songs, the deeper an artist I found her to be.
 Listening beyond the media static, Lisa Marie Presley is a Southern American folk music artist of great value," said Burnett.

 Presley performed on American Idol on May 17, 2012, to promote the album.